Last updated on December 20th, 2021 at 01:48 pm

 The World’s Most Famous Beach has long been a popular Spring Break destination and will remain so this year.

 Daytona Beach is a town that likes to party, kicking off peak season with rowdy Bike Week in mid-March.
 It gets real crazy near the newly renovated Main Street Pier and boardwalk.

-Daytona Beach tourism officials expect the beach to be just as crowded in 2021 as in past years.
-Beach patrols are being increased and social distancing encouraged.
-More attention is being paid to the city’s prohibition against alcohol on the beach.
+Expect the beach to be just as crowded in 2022 as in past years, increased beach patrols and more attention is likely be paid to the city’s prohibition of alcohol on the beach.